utk-team/utk/doc-sources/metrics/IntegrationTest.md

 - include/utk/metrics/Integrands/Heaviside.hpp, src/metrics/BuildHeavisideDatabase.cpp, src/metrics/HeavisideIntegrationTest.hpp
 - include/utk/metrics/Integrands/Gaussians.hpp, src/metrics/BuildGaussiansDatabase.cpp, src/metrics/GaussiansIntegrationTest.hpp

+### Performing Integration Test

+IntegrationTests have two main steps : creating a database and performing the test.
+First, a database of integrant is built.
+This is a caching mecanism allowing for reusing same integrands with their integral already computated (this can be heavy if there is no close form and it should be approximated using MC methods with high sample count).
+Second, the database is read and the test is performed as usual.

+For each pointset tested against, an 'ErrorReport' is returned containing the following information :

+* min  : minimum error among all integrands in database
+* max  : maximum error among all integrands in database
+* mean : average error among all integrands in database
+* var  : variance of error  among all integrands in database

 ### Creating Integrands

 Integrands must derive from `utk::Integrand` and must implements the folowing methods :